COrtsJosep/climate-risks-france/README.md

 Simple download.

 #### _Codes Postaux_
 Quite challenging, since there not seems to exist any repository with the polygon areas of the _Codes Postaux_ (see [this post](https://www.r-bloggers.com/2024/11/codes-postaux/) and [this article](https://vivreparis.fr/pourquoi-le-16e-arrondissement-possede-t-il-deux-codes-postaux/) for some insights).
-What we do, as a best-possible approach, is to try to map _Communes_ to _Codes Postaux_, stemming from the realization that in most cases, either they map one-to-one, or a _Code Postal_ encompasses __exactly__ many _Communes_.
+What we do, as a best-possible approach, is to try to map _Communes_ to _Codes Postaux_, stemming from the realisation that in most cases, either they map one-to-one, or a _Code Postal_ encompasses __exactly__ many _Communes_.
 To generate the polygons at the _Commune_, we start from the _IRIS_ polygons, and just melt together the polygons at the _Commune_ level.
 This is possible because _IRIS_ are an exact subdivision of _Communes_.
 Now comes the crucial step:
 - If there is a one-to-one mapping between _Commune_ and _Code Postal_, the polygon of the _Code Postal_ is set to be the one of the _Commune_.
 - If a _Code Postal_ contains __exactly__ multiple _Communes_, the polygon of the _Code Postal_ is the result of melting together the polygons of the _Communes_.
 - If a _Commune_ contains __exactly__ multiple _Codes Postaux_ (happens in around 8 cases), all of the _Codes Postaux_ get assigned the polygon of the _Commune_.
 - Finally, some _Codes Postaux_ contain multiple _Communes_ (happens in 3 cases), which in turn contain multiple _Codes Postaux_.
 Here, the polygon of the _Code Postal_ will be the melted union of the polygons of the _Communes_ where the _Code Postal_ is present.
 For instance: the _Code Posal_ 95710 corresponds to the _Communes_ 95101, 95150, and 95011, but inside the _Commune_ 95011 there are two _Codes Postaux_: 95710 and 95420.
 In that case, the _Code Postal_ 95710 gets assigned the melted polygons of 95101, 95150, and 95011; and the _Code Postal_ 95420 gets assigned the polygon of 95011.
 As a result, the polygons of both _Codes Postaux_ will partly overlap.

 ## Heat Stress
 The objective of this section is being able to tell how vulnerable a housing unit in Paris (or Île-de-France) is to heat and heat waves.
-This is done by calculating the average vulnerability at the _Code Postal_ (for Île-de-France) and at the _Conseil de Quartier_ (city of Paris) levels.
+This is done by calculating the average vulnerability at the _Code Postal_ (for Île-de-France) and at the _Conseil de Quartier_ and _SeLoger Quartier_ (city of Paris) levels.

 ### Data Sources
 The data containing heat stress values can be found at the webpage from [L'Insitut Paris Region](https://data-iau-idf.opendata.arcgis.com/datasets/iau-idf::ilots-de-chaleur-urbains-icu-classification-des-imu-en-zone-climatique-locale-lcz-al%C3%A9as-et-vuln%C3%A9rabilit%C3%A9s-%C3%A0-la-chaleur-de-jour-et-de-nuit-en-%C3%AEle-de-france/about).
-The heat stress metrics are given at the _IMU_ (Ilot mMrphologic Urbain) level (can be visualized [here](https://data-iau-idf.opendata.arcgis.com/datasets/iau-idf::ilots-de-chaleur-urbains-icu-classification-des-imu-en-zone-climatique-locale-lcz-al%C3%A9as-et-vuln%C3%A9rabilit%C3%A9s-%C3%A0-la-chaleur-de-jour-et-de-nuit-en-%C3%AEle-de-france/explore), which roughly corresponds to a polygon the size of a building or group of buildings.
+The heat stress metrics are given at the _IMU_ (Ilot Morphologic Urbain) level (can be visualized [here](https://data-iau-idf.opendata.arcgis.com/datasets/iau-idf::ilots-de-chaleur-urbains-icu-classification-des-imu-en-zone-climatique-locale-lcz-al%C3%A9as-et-vuln%C3%A9rabilit%C3%A9s-%C3%A0-la-chaleur-de-jour-et-de-nuit-en-%C3%AEle-de-france/explore), which roughly corresponds to a polygon the size of a building or group of buildings.

 ### Code
 Each _.py_ file does one thing, and is named accordingly.
 If you have doubts about how something was done, which is not explained here, you can read the code: I tried to add helpful comments.